How to Auto-Segment Customers Using AI and Klaviyo

 - Rate limits - Klaviyo has per-endpoint quotas.
 Batch profile updates and stagger if you are scoring tens of thousands.

-newsegment before the AI step.
+newsegment before the Agent mode step.

 Testing